A. Library use on premises

 - Retired EOU faculty and staff

-- Former students with approved extensions for up to two terms.
+- Former students with approved extensions.

 Individuals in these groups should have an EOU ID number and card which allows access to Interlibrary Loan services and to access library materials from off campus.